Jr-14/gameboy-emulator-in-zig-ehhhh/docs/logs/day-3.md

 So it looks like the following bits are in this order

-For example the number 394 base 10 is the binary 110001010, however this is using the big endian system
+For example the number 197 base 10 is the binary `11000101`, however this is using the big endian system.
+Notice that the most significant byte is the very left number.
+If we were to use little endian, then the same number would be in reverse order `10100011`;